 Killian has been actively engaged in the Northwest Arkansas community since moving to the region in 2005.
 She is the President of the Board of Art Ventures and President of the Board of the Northwest Arkansas African American Heritage Association.
 Killian says that diversity, community, and education are foundational to her work as artist and cultural leader

-As an artist, Killian’s artwork has been shown at the Corcoran Gallery of Art and Edison Place Gallery, Washington, DC; Weise Gallery at the University of Maryland–Baltimore; and the Bentonville Fine Art Show, presented by Black Art in America, Bentonville, AR.
-In Arkansas, she also had solo exhibits at Carnall Hall at the University of Arkansas, 21c Museum Hotel in Bentonville, Fort Smith Trolley Museum, Fayetteville Public Library, Arts Center of the Ozarks in Springdale, and others.
+Killian’s artwork has been shown at the Corcoran Gallery of Art and Edison Place Gallery, Washington, DC, and the Bentonville Fine Art Show, presented by Black Art in America, Bentonville, AR.
+In Arkansas, she also had solo exhibits at Carnall Hall at the University of Arkansas in Fayetteville, Fort Smith Trolley Museum, Fayetteville Public Library, Arts Center of the Ozarks in Springdale, and is included in the Tyson Collection, UA Chancellor’s Collection of Arkansas Artists, the NWA Community College collection, and others.

 Killian helped guide the former Fayetteville Underground to become Art Ventures, a non-profit charitable organization which operates under the guiding principle of “art for everyone.”
 The nonprofit emphasizes values of inclusiveness, cross-cultural communication, creative learning practices, shared stories from micro-communities, and developing young artists.